ValveSoftware/Proton/README.md

 `make deploy` will package Proton up for distribution via Steamworks.

 ---
+Building without the VM
+---

+Since most of the build happens inside the Proton SDK container, building without a VM should be mostly safe.
+It requires a working container engine (Docker / Podman) and few command line tools.

+Running `configure.sh` will check if containers are functional and prompt you if any dependencies are missing.

+The build by default uses Docker, but you can switch to another, compatible engine with `--container-engine=<executable_name>`.

+You can enable ccache with `--enable-cache` flag.
+This will mount your `$CCACHE_DIR` or `$HOME/.ccache` inside the container.

+Example:

+    mkdir build && cd build
+    ../proton/configure.sh --container-engine=podman --enable-ccache
+    make dist

+---
 Install Proton locally
 ---
 Steam ships with several versions of Proton, which games will use by default or